Premature Scaling: a leading reason for Startup & Innovation death on arrival.

-As discussed in our definition of a startup, startups must simultaneously develop 5 interdependent dimensions: Customer, Product, Team, Business Model and Financials.
+Startups must simultaneously develop 5 interdependent dimensions: Customer, Product, Team, Business Model and Financials.
 “The art of high growth entrepreneurship is to master the chaos of getting each of these 5 dimensions to move in time and concert with one another.
 Most startup failures can be explained by one or more of these dimensions falling out of tune with the others.”
+This chart was taken from the Startup Genome Report, Extra on Premature Scaling.

 DimensionExamples for inconsistency